dillonhafer/wp-backups/README.md

 This is a simple Rakefile for automatic database and file backups, and an easy way to restore backups too.

+It does four things:

+1. Create a MySQL dump into wp-backup/daily directory.
+2. Create a .tar.gz file of the site into wp-backup/daily directory.
+3. The weekly task copies the latest .sql file and .tar.gz file from the daily directory into the weekly directory.
+4. Keeps only the last five backups in daily and weekly folders.

 Setup
 -----

 Simply FTP the Rakefile to the site's root directory of your WordPress install.
+From there you can run the tasks manually, but it's best to set up a cron for daily and weekly backups.

 Rake Tasks
 ----------